 - Verify that the DUT silently ignores any command retries from the Testing Station. - Verify that the DUT retransmits the PDU when SNACK is received.
-The Target may also transmit SNACK Reject followed by CHECK CONDITION. - Verify that the NOP-In transmitted by the DUT carries an appropriate StatSN.
+The Target may also transmit SNACK Reject. - Verify that the NOP-In transmitted by the DUT carries an appropriate StatSN.